 Glaucoma is the leading cause of blindness in the United States.
 Early diagnosis and treatment for glaucoma is essential in preventing vision loss.

-Damage to different parts of the cornea caused by injury or disease can often be corrected with specialized procedures including corneal transplants.
+Damage to the cornea caused by injury or disease can often be corrected with specialized procedures including corneal transplants.

-The retina is an extremely important part of your eye and is also susceptible to many different diseases and conditions like retinal detachments, diabetic retinopathy, and flashes and floaters.
+The retina is a vital part of your eye.
+It can be affected by various diseases and conditions such as retinal detachments, diabetic retinopathy, and the presence of flashes and floaters.

-Age-related macular degeneration is a leading cause of vision loss in older patients.
+Macular degeneration is a leading cause of vision loss in older patients.
 It results in the loss of central vision due to damage to the retina and the support structures of the retina.
+Treatment options exist to aid your optic health.

 Located South of EIRMC and Sunnyside Rd in Idaho Falls